 Updated as of: 04/08/2021

-University of Plymouth Students’ Union Advice Centre is committed to protecting and respecting your privacy.
+University of Plymouth Students’ Union Advice Team is committed to protecting and respecting your privacy.

 We understand that your personal data is entrusted to us and appreciates the importance of protecting and respecting your privacy.
 To this end we comply fully with the data protection law in force in the UK (“Data Protection Laws”).